When I moved to glassland I learned many astonishing things about glass, life on a corporate cubicle farm and being at one with Nature.

 “Hey!!!!
 You, there!!
 Scram!!!!!”

 He ignored me.
-Faintly insulted, this time I really BANGED on the glass.
+Faintly insulted, I really BANGED on the glass.

-Nothing.
-So I opened the door, put a bare foot outside and stomped it on the deck.
+Clearly, the raccoon wasn’t listening.
+I opened the door, put a bare foot outside and stomped.

 “You think I’m talking to MYSELF?”
 I shouted, “GET OUT OF HERE!
 SHOO!!!”

-The raccoon looked over and–I swear–rolled his eyes.
-Then he clambered up on my brand new teak lounge chair and settled in, watching me.
+He looked over and–I swear–rolled his eyes.
+Then he clambered up on my brand new teak lounge chair and settled in, one paw in the catfood like popcorn at a movie…and I was the movie.

 That did it.
 My towel slid off, but I was so mad I didn’t care.
-I grabbed the broom by the door and stomped out on the deck.
+I grabbed the broom by the door and stomped outside, stopping about three feet from the chair.

 A headline played in the back of my mind: “NAKED WOMAN FOUND SAVAGED BY IRRITATED RACCOON”

-“Enjoy your breakfast,” I mumbled, and beat a hasty retreat.
+“Uhm…enjoy your breakfast,” I mumbled, beating a hasty retreat inside.

 The next time I encounter wilderness, it’s gonna be with some clothes on.